Watermelon, how to grow it best

 Sowing and planting watermelon

-Watermelon needs a lot of heat to germinate well, because the seedlings can’t cope in the least with frost.
+Watermelon needs a lot of heat to germinate well, because seedlings can’t cope with frost at all.

 Since it needs warmth, it is best to grow it in regions nearer the Equator, or at least in a greenhouse if you’re far from it.